Polyamine

-A polyamine is an organic compound having two or more amino groups.
-Alkyl polyamines occur naturally, but some are synthetic.
+Polyamines are a type of organic compound having two or more amino groups.
+The term is not defined consistently, but is typically used to refer to the naturally occurring putrescine, spermidine, and spermine, together with other related compounds.
+While some alkyl polyamines occur naturally, others are synthetic.
 Alkylpolyamines are colorless, hygroscopic, and water soluble.
 Near neutral pH, they exist as the ammonium derivatives.
 Most aromatic polyamines are crystalline solids at room temperature.

 Natural polyamines

 Low-molecular-weight linear polyamines are found in all forms of life.
 The principal examples are the triamine spermidine and the tetraamine spermine.
 They are structurally and biosynthetically related to the diamines putrescine and cadaverine.
 Polyamine metabolism is regulated by the activity of the enzyme ornithine decarboxylase (ODC).
 Polyamines are found in high concentrations in the mammalian brain.